-Documents which are to be submitted for applying in.
+Documents that are to be submitted for applying in.

 - Proof of ownership of premises i.e. allotment letter/possession letter/lease, Deed/property tax receipt.
 If the unit has a municipal corporation license in its own name or in the name of its proprietor or one of the Partner/Directors as the case may be, then no other proof of legal possession is required.

-- One photo copy of sale bill of each end product applied for.
+- One photocopy of the sale bill of each end product applied for.

-- One photo copy of purchase bill of each raw material.
+- One photocopy of the purchase bill of each raw material.

 - Copy of partnership deed in case of partnership unit (need not be registered.)

-- Copy of Memorandum Articles of Association with certificate of incorporation in case of private limited company (in case of any change of Directors subsequently, copy of resolution and intimation in form DIR-12 )along with copy of resolution authorizing one of the directors to sign the application for grant to permanent SSI registration.
+- Copy of Memorandum Articles of Association with certificate of incorporation in case of a private limited company (in case of any change of Directors subsequently, copy of resolution and intimation in form DIR-12 )along with a copy of the resolution authorizing one of the directors to sign the application for a grant to permanent SSI registration.

 - Copy of the industrial license from Govt. of India in case of end products requires such license under Industrial Development and Regulation Act.1951.

 - An affidavit on Rs.10/- Non-judicial Stamp Paper duly attested by Notary Public affixed with proper notarial Stamp giving the status of the unit, machinery installed, power requirement etc. as per the prescribed format